Unequivocal Responsibility OR Something Less. | Compass Point Skip to main content

 As we all know, something has happened.
 It’s a complicated issue with many contributing factors.
 We should all consider how to do better in the future as we put this behind us.

 Which would you rather hear when directly impacted by harmful behavior?
-Which would you rather hear from a boss who behaved badly, from a company that polluted a river, or a politician that lied to their constituents?
+Which would you rather hear from a boss who behaved badly, from a company that polluted a river, or a politician who lied to their constituents?
 I’m sure that most people would rather hear the first response.

-And yet, which response sounds most like what we actually say when we are the ones in the responsibility-taking hot-seat?
+And yet, which response sounds most like what we actually say when we are the ones in the responsibility-taking hot seat?
 It probably sounds more like the second or third response.

 The first response is definitive, in the first-person, emphasizes personal responsibility-taking, doesn’t quibble about contributing factors, makes no attempt to minimize or obscure fault, and offers amends-making.

-The second and third responses in lesser and greater degree use the second or third-person language, vaguely shift responsibility to the collective, obscure fault, and push the responsibility to make amends off on those affected – instead of the person(s) responsible for the harm.
+The second and third responses in lesser and greater degrees use the second or third-person language, vaguely shift responsibility to the collective, obscure fault, and push the responsibility to make amends off on those affected – instead of the person(s) responsible for the harm.

 Unequivocal responsibility-taking does not come naturally.
 True, we have an innate sense of when we’ve harmed others – the conscience inevitably pricks at us.
 However, we all also have an ingrained tendency to seek escape from consequences and accountability.